The department is responsible for assessing and rating the quality of Queensland early childhood education and care services against the

 Until a service is assessed and rated, it is considered

-Provisional-Not Yet Assessed under the National Quality Framework (section 133(2) of the Education and Care Services National Law.
-This rating must be displayed at the service.
+Provisional-Not Yet Assessed under the National Quality Framework (section 133(2) of the Education and Care Services National Law).
+Services who have not been assessed must display

-Learn more about: Not yet assessed notice template (DOCX, 61KB).
+Learn more about: Not yet assessed notice template.

 Assessment and rating process